 Note: In addition to the MANDATORY parameters required for every operation response, the simplest response consists of the just the "attributes-charset" and "attributes-natural-language" operation attributes and the "job-uri", "job-id", and "job-state" Job Object Attributes.
-In this simplest case, the status code is 'successful-ok' and there is no "status-message" operation attribute.
+In this simplest case, the status code is "successful-ok" successful-ok" and there is no "status-message" or "detailed-status-message" operation attribute.